aleonnet/RTEF/README.md

 The publisher has been made to simulate an electricity meter.
 It takes datapoints from a dataset and publishes it to an MQTT topic at a given time interval.

 The incoming data from the electricity meter is formatted using json and consists of a timestamp and value field.
 The output data from the forecaster is also formatted using json and consists of the future timestamp and future value.

 ### Future improvements

+* Implement prophet model into forecaster

 * Create a function to determine the accuracy of the forecast by comparing with actual data.